Before Your Flight

 Make sure you finish these key steps before flying to Spain.

-These are all small errands you can get done in an afternoon, but they are incredibly important things to do to make your transition to Spain easier.
+These tasks mentioned before are all small errands you can get done in an afternoon, but they are incredibly important things to do to make your transition to Spain easier.
 I will breakdown each item in the following list and offer a small guide.
 The basic necessities you need to complete before flying abroad are all included.

 Unlock Your Cell Phone